capsidjs/capsid/docs/api/core.md

 - @param {string} name - The class name of the component
 - @param {Function} constructor - The constructor of the coelement of the component

-`def` registers the given `constructor` as the constructor of the coelement of the class component of the given `name`.
-The constructor is called when the page is loaded or [prep] is called.
+`def` registers the given `constructor` as the constructor of the coelement of the component of the given `name`.
+The constructor is called when the page is loaded or [prep](#prep) is called.
 The instance of the coelement is attached to the dom at the initialization.
-The instance of coelement can be obtained by calling `get('the-name-of-component', el)`.
+The instance of coelement can be obtained by calling [get](#get).

 Example: